Motivate Yourself (Step 1)

 And when you're listening to someone speaking in the target language, observe how much better you are at understanding the language.

-Every now and then, it can be beneficial to take a step back and enjoy the fruits of your labor.
+So, every now and then, it can be beneficial to take a step back and enjoy the fruits of your labor.

 If you're having motivation issues while learning a language, then I suggest that you apply these four strategies in order to increase your chances to succeed.